WIS-MICC-CellObservatory/Methods/Running LSCF Python solution.md

 1. Setting up the computer
 2. Run the solution

-This document detailes these steps
+This document details these steps
 ## Setting up the computer
 These steps are done once for each computer
-1. Setting the proxy (for isolated computers such as LSCF work-statoins)
+1. Setting the proxy (for isolated computers such as LSCF work-stations)
 2. Install Anaconda (if not installed)
-3. Create the solution enviorenment
+3. Create the solution environment

 ### Setting the proxy
-In the first run the user may need to set the proxy of the workstation (This is the case when working on LSCF workstaions):
+In the first run the user may need to set the proxy of the workstation (This is the case when working on LSCF workstations):

 **Steps**
 1. Open **Proxy settings** (see image below)